 47. Son and Garden Tea

-A VERY Instagramable cafe that I actually haven’t been able to get to yet (thanks panny) but it’s like if Bridgerton and a rainbow had a baby and that baby was a tea room.
+Son & Garden is a VERY Instagramable cafe that I actually haven’t been able to get to yet (thanks panny) but it’s like if Bridgerton and a rainbow had a baby and that baby was a tea room.
 SWOON.
 It’s totally one of those aesthetic places to go in San Francisco with the girls for brunch, or when you’re aiming for super over the top whimsical photos.

 48. Pacific Catch Tiki Bar